wpcrest2.gif (10772 bytes)

 4. Other dinner meetings will be held as needed.

-6. A quorum at any meeting of the Society shall consist of 25% of the Regular Membership.
+6. A quorum at any business meeting of the Society shall consist of 25% of the Regular Membership.

 B. Order of Business at Meetings